MileHacker Logo

 Airport Transport

-If arriving at FTE airport, a pre-booked shared shuttle is a good idea for ease and cost-effectiveness.
+If arriving at FTE airport, a pre-booked shared shuttle is recommended for ease and cost-effectiveness.

 From the bus terminal, your accommodation may be a short walk, or you can take a remise (taxi).